sureshg/sureshg.github.io/Writerside/topics/notes/Linux.md

   ```

-* Download latest release from Github
+* Download the latest release from Github

   ```bash
   # Download the latest release from Github